How to Improve Punching Speed and Power (What Actually Works)

 • Rocket B: 50 pounds

 Both have the same engine.
-Both produce the same force.

 Rocket B launches faster every time because it has less mass to move.

-That’s what happens in boxing.
 You don’t want more weight — you want more usable force.

-How to Train for Punching Power (The Right Way)
+How To Train For Punching Power (The Right Way)

 How This Fits Inside the Boxing Coach Juan Curriculum